adammurdoch/model-experiments/declaring-software-type.md

         java(21)
     }

-    // Use Java 21 as the runtime as well
+    // Use Java 21 as the runtime as well, with default settings }
-}
 ```